By Sarah Henry

 It was big news in 2002 when researchers called a halt to a major government-run study of a hormone therapy used by millions of older women.
 Researchers stopped the study, one of a series of clinical trials under the Women's Health Initiative (WHI), after they found that long-term use of estrogen and progestin raised the risk of heart disease, stroke, blood clots, and invasive breast cancer.

-The cardiovascular and cancer risks of estrogen plus progestin outweigh any benefits -- and a 26 percent increase in breast cancer risk is too high a price to pay, even if there were a heart benefit, said Claude Lenfant, MD, director of the National Heart, Lung, and Blood Institute, the agency that halted the study.
+The cardiovascular and cancer risks of estrogen plus progestin outweigh any benefits -- and a 26 percent increase in breast cancer risk was too high a price to pay, even if there were a heart benefit, said Claude Lenfant, MD, director of the National Heart, Lung, and Blood Institute, the agency that halted the study.

 The next year, the Journal of the American Medical Association (JAMA) reported more bad news for women getting HRT.
 The journal published a study of women who took a combination of estrogen and progestin, a synthetic form of progesterone, and showed they were at risk of getting a more aggressive form of breast cancer than women who didn't get HRT.